 Gibson House and County Historical Collection

 The Gibson House is a historical Yolo County property, including mansion, outbuildings, and grounds, that has been owned by Yolo County since 1975.
-In 1984, the Yolo County Historical Museum Corporation (YCHM) was formed to operate the Museum on behalf of the County.
-In doing so, the museum corporation was to collect, record, preserve, and exhibit items that best portray the history of Yolo County.
-After a review of operations, on December 12, 2017, the Yolo County Board of Supervisors directed staff to develop an implementation plan for a new operational model for the Gibson House property and the historical collection.
+After a process that included a review of operations, a public meeting, and several presentations to the County Board of Supervisors, the supervisors voted on June 26, 2018 to implement a new operational model for the Gibson House property and the historical collection.

-The following information is meant to provide the public with background materials regarding the decision and some answers to frequently asked questions as this process continues.
+The following information is meant to provide the public with background materials regarding the decision, information during the transition, and some answers to frequently asked questions.

 What is the new operational model?